A new film series about African Saints who thirsted for tranquility and found peace in the gospel of Jesus Christ.

 How is the series financed?

 Now comes the mountain of post-production work as well as additional production in Africa.
-We are looking to friends like you to help us finish the series on time through your donations.
+We are looking to friends like you to help us complete the series through your donations.

 How will the Church and its members benefit from the project?